 An overdose of Fentanyl can be lethal.
 When a Fentanyl patch leaks or is defective in some way and delivers an uncontrolled and unintended amount of Fentanyl to a patient, death is almost certain to occur.
-When Fentanyl comes into direct contact with a person’s skin, often as a result of a leaky patch, it is likely to cause a fatal overdose of Fentanyl.
+When Fentanyl comes into direct contact with a person’s skin, often as a result of a leaky patch, it may cause serious and potentially fatal side effects.

 Once an overdose of Fentanyl occurs, a person will begin to experience impaired breathing and respiratory depression, which, if not treated immediately, leads to death.
 Signs of an overdose from a defective Fentanyl patch often include:

 - Extreme sleepiness/sedation

 Fentanyl Lawsuits Filed By Heygood, Orr & Pearson

 In connection with the hundreds of fentanyl lawsuits filed by Heygood, Orr & Pearson on behalf of their clients, the attorneys at the firm have examined under oath hundreds of drug company executives, scientists, engineers, physicians and manufacturing workers.
 Heygood, Orr & Pearson has also retained the best expert witnesses in the country in the areas of toxicology, pathology, pharmaceutical manufacturing and patch technology.